mhauken/cssToggle/README.md

 cssToggle
 =========

-Toggles an element on or of with css-animation then hides it..
+A jQuery plugin that toggles an element on or off with css-animation then hides it..